dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 [!code-html[Main](../client-side/spa-services/sample/SpaServicesSampleApp/Views/Home/Index.cshtml?range=5)]

-Microsoft's **[Razor Language Services](https://marketplace.visualstudio.com/items?itemName=ms-madsk.RazorLanguageServices)** extension improves Visual Studio 2017's Tag Helpers development experience by adding context-aware IntelliSense and syntax highlighting:
+Microsoft's [Razor Language Services](https://marketplace.visualstudio.com/items?itemName=ms-madsk.RazorLanguageServices) extension improves Visual Studio 2017's Tag Helpers development experience by adding context-aware IntelliSense and syntax highlighting:
 ![Tag Helpers intellisense](../client-side/spa-services/_static/tag_helper_intellisense.png)

 ### The `asp-prerender-module` Tag Helper

 The `asp-prerender-module` Tag Helper, used in the preceding code example, executes *ClientApp/dist/main-server.js* on the server via Node.js.
-For clarity's sake, *main-server.js* file is an artifact of the [Webpack](http://webpack.github.io/) build process' TypeScript-to-JavaScript transpilation task.
+For clarity's sake, *main-server.js* file is an artifact of the TypeScript-to-JavaScript transpilation task in the [Webpack](http://webpack.github.io/) build process.
 Webpack defines an entry point alias of `main-server`; and, traversal of the dependency graph for this alias begins at the *ClientApp/boot-server.ts* file:

 [!code-javascript[Main](../client-side/spa-services/sample/SpaServicesSampleApp/webpack.config.js?range=53)]

 In the following Angular example, the *ClientApp/boot-server.ts* file utilizes the `createServerRenderer` function and `RenderResult` type of the `aspnet-prerendering` npm package to configure server rendering via Node.js.
-The HTML markup destined for server-side rendering is passed to a `resolve` function call, which is wrapped in a JavaScript `Promise` object of type `RenderResult`.
+The HTML markup destined for server-side rendering is passed to a resolve function call, which is wrapped in a strongly-typed JavaScript `Promise` object.
 The `Promise` object's significance is that it asynchronously supplies the HTML markup to the page for injection in the DOM's placeholder element.

 [!code-javascript[Main](../client-side/spa-services/sample/SpaServicesSampleApp/ClientApp/boot-server.ts?range=6,10-34,79-)]

 ### The `asp-prerender-data` Tag Helper

-The  `asp-prerender-data`  and  `asp-prerender-module` Tag Helpers can be used to pass contextual information from the Razor view to the server-side JavaScript.
+When coupled with the `asp-prerender-module` Tag Helper, the `asp-prerender-data` Tag Helper can be used to pass contextual information from the Razor view to the server-side JavaScript.
 For example, the following markup passes user data to the `main-server` module:

 [!code-html[Main](../client-side/spa-services/sample/SpaServicesSampleApp/Views/Home/Index.cshtml?range=9-12)]